-12.2 Open Elective courses
+12.20pen Elective courses

-Apart from the various Professional elective courses, a student must study three open elective courses two of which offered by the Department concerned and the other open elective course offered by any other Department in the Faculty of Engineering & Technology during either sixth or seventh or eighth semester of study, with the approval of the Head of the Department and the Head of the Department offering the course.
+Apart from the various Professional elective courses, a student must study four open elective courses three/two of which offered by the Department concerned and one/two open elective course offered by any other Department in the Faculty of Engineering & Technology during either sixth or seventh or eighth semester of study, with the approval of the Head of the Department and the Head of the Department offering the course.

-12.3 MOOC (SWAYAM) Courses
+12.3MOOC (SWAYAM) Courses

 Further, the student can be permitted to earn not more than 20 % of his total credits (that is 32 credits) by studying the Massive Open Online Courses offered through the SWAYAM Portal of UGC with the approval of the Head of the Department concerned.
 These courses will be considered as equivalent to the professional elective and/or open elective courses.
-Thus, the credit earned through MOOC courses can be transferred and considered for awarding Degree to the student concerned.
+Thus the credit earned through MOOC courses can be transferred and considered for awarding Degree to the student concerned.

-12.4 Value added courses (Inter Faculty Electives)
+12.4 Value added courses

-Of the four open elective courses, a student must study one value added course that is offered by other Faculties in our University either in sixth or seventh semester of the B.E Program.
+A student can study one or more value added courses being offered by the Departments of Study in other Faculties of our University preferably in the sixth or seventh semester of the B.E degree programme.